lorenkock/Site/content/post/EC-SES/index.md

 lastmod: "2018-11-01T00:00:00Z"
 projects: []
 subtitle: 'An evidence update from the smoking toolkit study'
-summary: The most recent evidence update from the smoking toolkit study.
+summary: An evidence update from the smoking toolkit study.
 tags:
 - Academic
 title: 'E-cigarettes – a tool to reduce inequalities in smoking?'